 All required courses for the MAcc degree are entirely online.
 ACCT 5345 Ethics for Texas CPA Candidates and Business Executives (3 sch) is available on campus for students planning to take the CPA exam in Texas.
 Students planning to sit for the CPA exam in Texas should be aware of the following rule:

 Pursuant to Texas Administrative Code Rule 511.57(c), the Texas State Board of Public Accountancy (TSBPA) will accept no fewer than 30 semester credit hours of accounting courses from the courses listed in subsection (e)(1) - (13) of Rule 511.57.
 The courses must meet the TSBPA’s standards by containing sufficient business knowledge and application to be useful to candidates taking the Uniform CPA Exam.
 A TSBPA-recognized institution of higher education must have accepted the courses for purposes of obtaining a baccalaureate degree or its equivalent, and they must be shown on an official transcript.
-At least 15 of these accounting hours must result from physical attendance at classes meeting regularly on the campus of the transcript issuing institution.

 Individuals with undergraduate degrees in areas other than accounting should consult with the Director of Master’s Programs to determine specific course requirements for their programs.

 Student Learning Goals and Objectives

 - O1.
 The ability to integrate data and analysis effectively in written form (proper grammar, spelling, syntax, and construction).

 - O2.
 The ability to present data and analysis effectively in public presentations with professional and technical presentation skills.

 - G2: To be competent in business practices

 - O1.
 Advanced knowledge of accounting content areas according to their chose area of concentration.